rupertwh/bmplib/API-full.md

 ### Indexed BMPs

-By default, bmplib will interpret indexed (color palette) BMPs and return the image as 24-bit RGB data.
+By default, bmplib will interpret indexed (color palette) BMPs and return the image as 24-bit RGB data, same as non-indexed (RGB) BMPs.

 If instead you want to keep the image as indexed, you have the option do so with these two functions: